xjsender/haoide/README.md

 If your own org login need security token, just set it as sample.

-Every time you want to switch the project, you can click ```SublimeApex > Switch Project``` in the main menu and choose that you want, and then the update projects settings will be saved to user settings.
+Every time you want to switch the project, you can click ```SublimeApex > Switch Project``` in the main menu and choose that you want, and then the updated projects settings will be saved to user settings.

 If you want to check the current active project, you can check the most left of side bar or press ```alt+s```